 4. They eat a really good diet

-Again, this is either due to a misconception as to what a good diet is, or they don’t think it’s an important issue so they simply brush it off with this generic statement so that they can get to the medication that will actually help.
-Another quick way to check is to just ask the child.
+Again, this is either due to a misconception about what a good diet is, or they don’t think it’s an important issue, so they simply brush it off with this generic statement so that they can get to the medication that will actually help.
+Another quick way to check is to ask the child.
 They normally find it much more difficult to turn a blind eye.

 I always try to tackle this in one of two ways: